Applying for a Australian Passport

 What form do I need to complete?

-Overseas applicants can apply for an Australian Passport using a simplified form Overseas Passport Renewal (PC7) if all of the following are correct:
+Overseas applicants will be issued with a simplified form Overseas Passport Renewal (PC7) if all of the following are correct:

 - Your most recently issued adult passport was issued after 1 July 2000;